-The new Citadel Water Pot is for sale, which I noticed at my local game store (LGS).
+The Citadel Water Pot is an attractive hobby product, which I noticed at my local game store (LGS).
 On a whim, I bought it because of the unique aesthetic that caught my eye.
-For the water pot’s price, I did think it was a tad expensive for what amounts to a cup for cleaning brushes.
-But, after using it for a bit, I am now highly-recommending this water pot.
+For the water pot’s price, I thought it was a tad expensive.
+But, after a using the water pot in multiple projects, I am now highly-recommending the Citadel Water Pot.
+Here’s why!

 Is the Citadel Water Pot Worth it?

 Here’s my review of why the Citadel Water Pot is your next hobby purchase.

 This isn’t the most important criteria for a practical container to hold your cleaning water to rinse/wash your brushes.
 Yet, as I mentioned above, the aesthetic of the pot is what drew me in the first place.

 It’s a unique shape, about the size of a normal coffee mug that holds about 150-200ml of liquid (maybe 16oz).
 When I picked it up I noticed that the bottom is wider than the top.
 This lends to the pot’s anti-tipping attributes.

 Hard numbers: The water pot is 100mm wide at its base, and 90mm tall.

 I’ve never knocked a water pot or washing container over.
 But, I can imagine that could ruin a paint job and lead to a bad day.

 The Citadel logo is stamped large on the “front”, so you’ll always know the directionality of your water pot; which as you’ll see is kind of useful.